Are you struggling to be recognized as a business?

 Sure, the unsatisfied customer who badly experienced what you had offered to him feels that he had not got the value that was worth his money.

-Consequently, there is not any other element that could make him have a good perception of your business.
+Consequently, there is no other element that could make him have a good perception of your business.

 And so comes the quality of your product or service first to focus on so that you can develop what you wish your prospect perceives about your business.